Honours and AwardsMembers of the SA Special Forces have distinguished themselves on various levels during their military careers and thereafter.

 In our pages on the history of the SA Special Forces, it will be clear that many operators from elite Rhodesian military units joined the SA Special Forces after their units were disbanded at the end of the Rhodesian war.
 We mention these awards below and how many of them were made to those who became SA Special Forces personnel members, as they contribute to show the caliber of these men.

 Decorations For Bravery Under Fire

-Within the South African Special Forces, the receipt of medals is not a high priority amongst Operators.
+Within the South African Special Forces the receipt of medals is not a high priority amongst Operators.

-Other than this, the highest award for any Operator is just the fact that he has Qualified as an Operator, and is counted amongst the very few people who have achieved this.
+Other than this, the highest award for any Operator is just the fact that he has qualified as an Operator and is counted amongst the very few people who have achieved this.

 Special Forces Operators do not attach great importance to medals.
-They attach far greater importance to how they are regarded amongst their fellow Operators – especially insofar as their professionalism, consistency and behaviour under trying circumstances is concerned.
+They attach far greater importance to how they are regarded amongst their fellow Operators – especially insofar as their professionalism, consistency and behaviour under trying circumstances are concerned.
 The highest compliment or award for a Special Forces Operator is to have said about him by his colleagues - “I’ll go into operations with him anytime”.

 Other than this, due to the average Operator’s natural reticence towards self-aggrandisement, (a cardinal sin amongst Operators), they do not generally discuss their medals.
 In a recent professional survey done on retired Operators, although all those interviewed gave great details insofar as operational issues were concerned, a great deal of them refused to answer questions relating to their medals – and many did not even know the names of the medals which they had been awarded.

-This being said, the South African Special Forces are still the most highly decorated military entity in South Africa since the Second World War in terms of bravery medals, and such medals have been awarded for extremely courageous acts.
+This being said, the South African Special Forces are still the most highly decorated military entity in South Africa since the Second World War in terms of bravery medals and such medals have been awarded for extremely courageous acts.

 Special Forces Operators do not receive their medals on parades.
 They receive them in closed private ceremonies, where only a few key personnel, or the Regiments, are present.
 This practice continues to this day.